openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 The classes that implement the ``ov::RemoteTensor`` interface are the wrappers for native API memory handles (which can be obtained from them at any time).

-To create a shared tensor from a native memory handle, use dedicated ``create_tensor``or ``create_tensor_nv12`` methods of the ``ov::RemoteContext`` sub-classes.
+To create a shared tensor from a native memory handle, use dedicated ``create_tensor`` or ``create_tensor_nv12`` methods of the ``ov::RemoteContext`` sub-classes.
 ``ov::intel_gpu::ocl::ClContext`` has multiple overloads of ``create_tensor`` methods which allow to wrap pre-allocated native handles with the ``ov::RemoteTensor`` object or request plugin to allocate specific device memory.
+There also provides C APIs to do the same things with C++ APIs.
 For more details, see the code snippets below:

 C++
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++